unkletam/README/README.md

 ### Hi there, I'm Tanmay 👋

-## I'm a Student, Gamer and a Data Science Enthusiast !
+## I'm a Student and a Data Science Enthusiast !
 - 🔭 I’m currently working on a [Drug Synergy Prediction Problem][https://drugcomb.fimm.fi/]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other data scientists